What are the legal frameworks?

 • Mineral resource to which the mining license relates

 The competent authorities can also make this information directly accessible to the public, which has already been the case in many federal states for some time.
-For example, some Federal States publish clear online license registers.
+For example, some federal states publish clear online license registers.
 Other federal states are planning to set up corresponding systems.
+An overview of all online registers for mining licences and explanations of access can be found in the interactive map for D-EITI reporting.

 Example of an online system: the NiBiS map server